 Alex reset her stance.
 She held the .357 at the knight, creating a comfortable space between him and Gunn.

 She processed his features quickly.
 Hazel eyes with blazing orange irises, thin nose, and set lower lip.
 She knew it from the rollcall.
 It was Blaire Carmichael.

-A blade swung at Alex, but she deflected it and batted the assailant across the face.
-The magnum shot cracked and the knight Carmichael had dispatched outside fell to the floor.
+A blade swung at Alex from the side, but she deflected it and batted the assailant across the face.
+The magnum shot cracked, and the knight Carmichael had dispatched outside fell to the floor.
 Alex repositioned between the two.

 “Stand down, Captain Carmichael.”